Introduction

 Technical notes for 2025 sourcing

-CV & off-highway remain durable.
-Meanwhile, 2024–2025 disclosures from major driveline players still point to steady heavy-duty programs and ongoing axle/driveline development—which supports continued investment in carburized, ground gearing and efficient axle sets.
+At the same time, CV and off-highway programs remain resilient.
+Recent 2024–2025 disclosures from major driveline players continue to indicate stable heavy-duty demand and ongoing axle and driveline development.
+As a result, investment in carburized, ground gearing and efficient axle sets is likely to remain strong.

 How to engage Wenlio Gear